itspriddle/gt/README.md

 This is just a small collection of GeekTool scripts I've found on the web.
 If you have any others, please fork and send me a pull request.

+## Synopsis

+    Usage: gt <command> [<args>]

+    Some useful gt commands are:
+       about-this-mac            Prints information about this Mac
+       battery                   Prints battery usage
+       commands                  List all gt commands
+       current-weather           Prints your current weather from Yahoo Weather external-ip               Prints your current external IP address fuzzy-uptime              Prints your current uptime
+       geektool-memory-usage     Prints GeekTool's current memory usage
+       history-lesson            Prints today's history lesson
+       itunes-info               Prints info on the song playing in iTunes mem-cpu-usage             Prints the current memory and CPU usage open-network-connections  Prints a list of open network connections top-processes             Prints a list of processes sorted by memory

+    See 'gt help <command>' for information on a specific command.

 ## Notes

 To keep things easy, I put this repo in /usr/local/lib/geektool, then use that path within GeekTool.